Provence Map and Travel Guide

 - Camargue - See a different side of France, a France of cowboys and bulls and fantastic bird life in the salt marshes.

 - St. Remy de Provence - Founded by the Romans as Glanum, there is lots to see here, Roman or no. Outside the town is the Ancien Monastère de St- Paul-de-Mausole, the 12th century monastery that was converted to the psychiatric hospital where Van Gogh was admitted and where he produced some of his most famous paintings--like Starry Night.
 Nostrademus was born in St. Remy as well.
+If you're driving through Provence and are looking for a place to stay with lots to do within walking distance of your hotel, we have an itinerary for you: 24 hours in Saint-Remy.

 Les Baux-de-Provence - Bauxite was discovered here in 1821, and Les Baux seems to rise up out of the old quarries.
 It was once a thriving little village with a castle, now in ruins.